notj-code/notj-code/README.md

----
-layout: page
-title: About me
-permalink: /about/
----

 # JunwonKim_김준원_金浚沅。
 > Hi!
 I'm a Korean student currently studying at **Qingdao Daewon International School**.
 I've cultivated a strong foundation in computer science and developed a passion for leadership rooted in devotion, commitment, and effective communication.